FAQ

 What should I do immediately after my arrival? - Arrival checklist

-5. Get to know the HNU platforms and find out about the introductory events of your degree programme.
-Join our events for international degree-seeking students.
-Meet the Lokale Erasmus Initiative Neu-Ulm!
+- Get to know the HNU platforms and find out about the introductory events of your degree programme.
+Make new friends at the Lokale Erasmus Initiative Neu-Ulm or Ulm assist.

 Where and how do I have to register my address?